Lemongrass Chai Recipe

 Lemongrass Chai is an Indian milk tea infused with lemongrass.
 Its refreshing, lemony taste helps uplift the mood and calm down the body.
 Make it using my easy recipe.

-You may like a few more chai recipes: Pudina Chai, Irani Chai, Tandoori Chai, Adrak Wali Chai, and Indian Masala Chai.
+You may also enjoy a few additional chai recipes, including Pudina Chai, Irani Chai, Tandoori Chai, Adrak Wali Chai, and Indian Masala Chai.

 Lemongras chai served in a glass.